A notion of entropy on the roots of polynomials: Introduction

+The discriminant of a polynomial is a fundamental quantity in number theory, and yet few inequalities involving discriminants are known that are true for all polynomials with real roots.
+Most of them are trivial re-writing of the considered quantities.
+Fix a polynomial of degree $d$, $p(x)= \prod_{i=1}^d (x- \lambda_i)$.
+Recall the following somewhat canonical definition of the discriminant of $p$, which matches the canonical one for monic polynomials (in all the following we will restrict without loss of generality to monic polynomials):

 Notice that defined this way, the discriminant is always positive for real-rooted polynomials with simple roots.
-Few inequalities involving discriminants are available that are true for all polynomials with real roots.
-Most of them are trivial re-writing of the quantity.

 The discriminant represents some sort of average pair-wise spacing between all the roots of the polynomial.
-Therefore, a high value discriminant amounts to a polynomial with well-spread roots over the real line, whereas a small quantity indicates roots close overall to one another- not well separated from each other (it suffices that two of them are very close to make the discriminant small).
-In this line of thought, recall that derivating increases in some sense the spreading of the roots.
+Therefore, a high value discriminant amounts to a polynomial with well-spread roots over the real line, whereas a small quantity indicates roots close overall to one another- not well separated from each other (it suffices that two of them are very close to make the discriminant small).In this line of thought, recall that derivating increases in some sense the spreading of the roots.
 For instance, if a polynomial has a multiple root, derivating splits the multiple root into single distinct roots one by one.
 Other people have studied the effects of the derivative on the roots of a polynomial in different ways, see \cite{RS} for an overview.
 In terms of discriminants, it is not possible to compare any normalized version of $\Dis(p)$ with $\Dis(p')$.
 However, and it constitutes the base case of our result, we can compare the discriminant of a polynomial to which we add (or substract) a scalar multiple of its derivative to the original discriminant.
-Denote by $\mathbb{R^{\star}}$ the set of all real numbers except zero. \begin{thm} For all $\alpha \in \mathbb{R^{\star}}$:
+We will prove that: \begin{thm} $\Dis( p-t \alpha p')$ is decreasing for $t<0$ and increasing for $t>0$.
+In particular, it has a global minimum at zero.
+In particular for all $\alpha \in \mathbb{R^{\star}} (\text{set of all real numbers except zero})$,